KenDxD/Lenovo-Thinkpad-E560-Hackintosh/README.md

 ## Please Read this!!!!

+**I'm not responsible to any data loss, broken hardware or nuclear launch of North Korea.
+This is for `personal use only` and not for `commercial use`.
+Don't ever sell this config or hardware with this config, please report it to me because it's a violation to the `Apple EULA` called `Software Piracy`.
+I know we also broke it but people who use this config to gain money is `ULTRA PRO MAX SCUM`.
+This config is for the people wants to experience the Apple ecosystem and ready to buy Apple products or `real` Apple hardware.**

+## Instruction

 <strong>GENERATE YOUR OWN SERIAL, ROM,MLB and UUID for iService to be working.</strong><br>
 SMBIOS: <br>
 `MacbookPro13,1(Monterey)` <br>